 Overview of Nuremberg

-The Bavarian city of Nuremberg is one of Germany’s great cities with a long and interesting history.
+Nuremberg in the state of Bavaria is one of Germany’s great cities with a long and interesting history.
 At the same time, it is also a modern city with an extensive network of pedestrian streets, excellent museums and lovely cafes and restaurants, where you can of course taste the famous Nürnberger Bratwürste sausages.

 The river Pegnitz runs through the old town and adds a lovely scenery to the cityscape and the many cozy streets in this district.
 Above the old city, the impressive imperial castle stands as a symbol of the emperor’s and the city’s high status in the Holy Roman Empire, and the history leaves its distinct mark to this day.